sdiehl/wiwinwlh/tutorial.md

 When individually polling on file descriptors there are several functions that can schedule the thread to wake up again when the given file is given a wake event from the kernel.
-The following functions will yield the current waiting on either a read or write event on the given file description `Fd`.
+The following functions will yield the current thread waiting on either a read or write event on the given file description `Fd`.

 ```haskell